-A 60-year-old male who worked as a movie projectionist and was exposed to rare earth dusts for 12 years presented with diffuse interstitial lung fibrosis, emphysema, and severe obstructive impairment (Porru et al., 2001).
-An increase in the lung concentration of rare earth elements was evident in the subject with the highest concentration for cerium, compared with the
+A 60-year-old male who worked as a movie projectionist and was exposed to rare earth dusts for 12 years presented with diffuse interstitial lung fibrosis, emphysema, and severe

-- 1 five unexposed controls.
-Interstitial fibrosis accompanied by vascular thickening, reactive - 2 alveolar macrophages, abundant macrophages in the air space, and moderate chronic interstitial - 3 inflammation, along with small interstitial clumps of macrophages bearing scant deposits of - 4 grayish-black pigment, was observed in a 68-year-old man who was employed as an optical lens - 5 grinder for 35 years and smoked for 20 years (McDonald et al., 1995).
-Pairon et al. (1995) - 6 identified particles containing cerium, lanthanum, and phosphorus in the alveolar macrophages - 7 from a 58-year-old smoker with dyspnea who had been exposed to asbestos and rare earth dusts - 8 as a crystal manufacturer, polisher, and movie projectionist from 1951-1967.
-Diffuse fibrosis of - 9 interalveolar septa and perivascular hyalinized fibrosis was observed from the histologic analysis fibrosis with emphysema were seen in a photoengraver or glass polisher, nonsmoking foundry worker, and a movie projectionist and glass polisher, respectively (Pairon et al., 1994).
+- obstructive impairment (Porru et al., 2001).
+An increase in the lung concentration of rare earth - 2 elements was evident in the subject with the highest concentration for cerium, compared with the - 3 five unexposed controls.
+Interstitial fibrosis accompanied by vascular thickening, reactive - 4 alveolar macrophages, abundant macrophages in the air space, and moderate chronic interstitial - 5 inflammation, along with small interstitial clumps of macrophages bearing scant deposits of - 6 grayish-black pigment, was observed in a 68-year-old man who was employed as an optical lens - 7 grinder for 35 years and smoked for 20 years (McDonald et al., 1995).
+Pairon et al. (1995) - 8 identified particles containing cerium, lanthanum, and phosphorus in the alveolar macrophages - 9 from a 58-year-old smoker with dyspnea who had been exposed to asbestos and rare earth dusts - as a crystal manufacturer, polisher, and movie projectionist from 1951-1967.
+Diffuse fibrosis of - interalveolar septa and perivascular hyalinized fibrosis was observed from the histologic analysis - 12 (Pairon et al., 1995).
+Mild interstitial fibrosis, peribronchiolar fibrosis, and diffuse interstitial - 13 fibrosis with emphysema were seen in a photoengraver or glass polisher, nonsmoking foundry - worker, and a movie projectionist and glass polisher, respectively (Pairon et al., 1994).